Causes Of Obesity | What Causes Overweight And Obesity

 Conclusion

 While there are some risk factors and obesity causes that are beyond your control, adopting healthy lifestyle choices and habits can significantly lower the risk of obesity, also protecting you from diseases caused by obesity such as heart disease, diabetes, gallbladder disease, liver disease and osteoarthritis, among others.
-If you have reason to believe that your weight gain or obesity might be caused by non-modifiable risk factors or an underlying health condition, it is important to speak to a qualified doctor to get an appropriate diagnosis and treatment.
+If you have reason to believe that your weight gain or obesity might be caused by non-modifiable risk factors or an underlying health condition, it is important to speak to a qualified doctor to get an appropriate obesity treatment.

 FAQs